José Cuas: Philadelphia Phillies

 On September 7, 2024, Cuas was claimed off waivers by the Philadelphia Phillies.
-In 4 games for the Triple–A Lehigh Valley IronPigs, he recorded a 4.91 ERA with 5 strikeouts across 3 2/3 innings pitched.
+In 4 games for the Triple-A Lehigh Valley IronPigs, he recorded a 4.91 ERA with 5 strikeouts across 3 2/3 innings pitched.
 Cuas was designated for assignment following the signing of Joe Ross on December 23.
 He cleared waivers and was sent outright to Triple-A Lehigh Valley on January 10, 2025.
 In seven appearances for the IronPigs, Cuas struggled to a 13.50 ERA with four strikeouts across 5 1/3 innings pitched.
 He was released by the Phillies organization on May 1.

 Atlanta Braves

 On May 25, 2025, Cuas signed a minor league contract with the Atlanta Braves.
-In 18 appearances for the Double-A Columbus Clingstones, he posted a 2-1 record and 3.22 ERA with 23 strikeouts and one save across 22 1/3 innings pitched.
+In 18 appearances for the Double-A Columbus Clingstones, he posted a 2–1 record and 3.22 ERA with 23 strikeouts and one save across 22 1/3 innings pitched.
 Cuas was released by the Braves organization on August 4.

+Kansas City Royals (second stint)

+On December 12, 2025, Cuas signed a minor league contract with the Kansas City Royals.
+He began the regular season with the Triple–A Omaha Storm Chasers, where he recorded a 3.31 ERA across 29 appearances.
+On July 1, 2026, the Royals selected Cuas' contract, adding him to their active roster.